Dairon Blanco Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The right-hander's last time out was on Saturday against the Oakland Athletics, when he went five innings, surrendering one earned run while giving up four hits.
+- In his last time out on Friday against the Oakland Athletics, the lefty went seven scoreless innings while surrendering two hits.

-- The 25-year-old has an ERA of 2.40, with 12 strikeouts per nine innings, in three games this season.
-Opponents are hitting .185 against him.
+- The 26-year-old has put up a 2.95 ERA and 11.1 strikeouts per nine innings across 14 games this season, while giving up a batting average of .201 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.